KarlClark/SimpleTweetsWithFragmentsApp/README.md

 Completed user stories

 * [x] User can sign into twitter using OAuth login.
-* [x] User can view tweets from their home timeline.
+* [x] User can view tweets from their home timeline or their mentions timeline using tabs.
       * [x] User is shown username, name, and body of each tweet.
       * [x] User is shown a relative timestamp.
       * [x] User can view more tweets as they scroll with endless pagination.